Does robots.txt block this path? If yes, that's your bug.

 How to spot it: in Search Console → URL Inspection → “Last crawled” date is older than when you added noindex.

-Why it happens: Google’s crawl frequency for low-traffic pages can be weeks to months.
-The meta is in the HTML but Googlebot hasn’t fetched it since you added it.
+Why it happens: Google’s crawl frequency for low-traffic pages can be weeks to months — Google’s docs note “it may take months for Googlebot to revisit a page.”
+The meta is in the HTML, but Googlebot hasn’t fetched it since you added it.

-Fix: URL Inspection → “Request indexing”.
-Yes, you can request indexing of a noindex page — it triggers a re-crawl, Google sees the noindex, and the URL exits the index.
-Typical timeline: 1–7 days for high-traffic sites, 2–4 weeks for low-traffic.
+Fix: URL Inspection → “Request indexing.”
+Yes, you can request indexing of a noindex page — counter-intuitive, but it just triggers a re-crawl; Google fetches the page, reads the noindex, and drops the URL from the index.
+Typical timeline as of June 2026: a few days for high-traffic sites, 2–4 weeks for low-traffic.
+Requesting indexing has a daily quota, so submit the one URL that matters rather than batching.

 Case 5: Conflicting signals across meta and X-Robots-Tag